When developing your specification it is important to engage as early as possible with the supply base. This is important in terms of:

 This is important as suppliers are likely to find the contract much less attractive if any intellectual property they create would be the property of the buying organisation.
 This may be an unnecessary barrier to competition to some suppliers who supply similar goods or services to other customers.
 The Organisation, however, may legitimately ask for access to intellectual property which they require.

-You can apply a number of different costing models such as life cycle costing or whole life costing as part of the specification and subsequent evaluation.
+You can apply a number of different costing models such as Whole Life Costing or Life Cycle Costing, as part of the specification and subsequent evaluation.

-Please note: Life cycle impact mapping can be used alongside lif cycle costing as part of the procurement process.
+Please note: Life Cycle Impact Mapping can be used alongside Life Cycle Costing as part of the procurement process.

-It is more proportionate for you to specify which label requirements bidders need to meet for your requirements rather than using a broad “all applies” basis.
+It is more proportionate for you to specify which label requirements bidders need to meet for you, rather than using a broad “all applies” basis.
 This approach will reduce the burden on bidders and could also expand the number of capable bidders for your process.

 Equivalent labels must be accepted if the bidder can show it has not been possible to obtain either the label or other equivalents, through no fault of its own.
 You must accept other appropriate means of proof.

-Any samples provided by tenderers that are no longer required should be returned to the tenderer.
+Any samples provided by bidders that are no longer required should be returned to the bidder.

-Care should be taken that Copyright is not breached when using samples, patterns etc. for specification purposes.
-Consideration needs to be given to the Intellectual Property Rights of the tenderers.
+Care should be taken that copyright is not breached when using samples, patterns etc. for specification purposes.
+Consideration needs to be given to the Intellectual Property Rights of the bidders.

 Simplification and variety reduction techniques can help in reducing costs and in obtaining better Value for Money (VFM).

-At its simplest this might be seen as the:
+At its simplest this might be seen as the reduction in the:

 This can be a valuable tool when creating a specification for large collaborative procurements.

-You will consider how the contract quality, sustainability and performance of goods and services will be measured as you develop your specification, especially an output specification.
+You must consider how the contract quality, sustainability and performance of goods and services will be measured as you develop your specification, especially an output specification.

-These factors should be included translated into the Management Information (MI) and Key Performance Indicators (KPIs) that you require from your supplier(s).
-MI and KPIs should be included in your ITT and Terms and Conditions.
+These factors should be reflected in the Management Information (MI) and Key Performance Indicators (KPIs) that you require from your supplier(s).
+MI and KPI requirements should be included in your ITT and Terms and Conditions.

-It is also best practice that suppliers are contractually required to provide line item spend detail as part of their contract support.
+It is also best practice that suppliers are contractually required to provide line item spend detail as part of their contract support, and this should be communicated as part of the tender documentation.